-This important book, currently in its 3rd edition, is meant to help parents and professionals stay up-to-date on the Behavior Analyst Certification Board Professional and Ethical Compliance Code.
+This important book, now in its 3rd edition, is one of the best applied behavior analysis books for parents.
+It is meant to help parents and professionals stay up-to-date on the Behavior Analyst Certification Board Professional and Ethical Compliance Code.
 To supplement, the authors, Jon Bailey and Mary Burch, include dozens of real-world examples to illustrate various ethical solutions.

 Adel C. Najdowski

-For those just beginning to research applied behavior analysis, this comprehensive book is a must read.
-Written by two authorities on the subject, Handbook of Applied Behavior Analysis offers its readers detailed descriptions of the various theories, research, and intervention methods of ABA.
-Topics include common ethical issues, specific applications in education, autism treatment, and safety skills for children, along with much more.
+For those with research and teaching interests in ABA, this comprehensive book is a must read.
+Written by two authorities on the subject, Handbook of Applied Behavior Analysis offers its readers detailed descriptions of the various theories, basic research, and intervention methods of ABA.
+Topics include:

 Jon Bailey and Mary Burch

-Anyone working with or interested in applied behavior analysis should have a solid understanding of complex human behavior, and this book provides readers with exactly that.
-How to Think Like a Behavior Analyst is written in an easy-to-read question-and-answer format, with thorough information on what is behavior analysis and how it differs from psychotherapy and other methods, how behavior analysis is used in various settings, and more.
+Anyone working with or interested in ABA should have a solid understanding of complex human behavior.
+Readers acquire fundamental knowledge about human behavior.
+How to Think Like a Behavior Analyst is written in an easy-to-read question-and-answer format, with thorough information on what behavior analysis is and how it differs from psychotherapy and other methods, how behavior analysis is used in various settings, and more.

 Marcia Hinds and Ryan Hinds

 I Know You’re in There is the Hinds family’s true account of learning about and dealing with their son Ryan’s autism.
-The book chronicles the long road by which Ryan was treated with intensive behavioral and educational rehabilitation, and while the Hinds’ story may not work for everyone, it has offered inspiration and hope to thousands of readers since its publication.
+The book chronicles the long road by which Ryan was treated with intensive behavioral and educational rehabilitation.
+While the Hinds’ story may not work for everyone, it has offered inspiration and hope to thousands of readers since its publication.

-This book by Danni Bloom covers one specific element of applied behavior analysis: language development.
+This book by Danni Bloom covers one specific element of ABA: language development.
 Language Processing Drills consists of 180 different drills that parents and caregivers can use to help those on the autism spectrum.
-The drills, each of which is illustrated by helpful photos, cover topics ranging from plural vs. singular, to adjectives and prepositions.
+The drills, illustrated by helpful photos, cover topics ranging from plural vs. singular, to adjectives and prepositions.